 The Tenth International Conference on Remediation and Management of Contaminated Sediments is a forum for sharing research results, practical experiences and opportunities associated with investigating, remediating and restoring the environmental and economic vitality of waterways.

-Battelle researchers will host short courses at the conference.
-Learn more about all the short courses and sign up to participate here (the early bird deadline is Nov.
-16).
+Also Battelle researchers will host short courses at the conference.
+Learn more about all the short courses and sign up to participate here.

 Short Course: Current State of Knowledge on the PFAS Site Characterization and Management: Sampling, Analysis, Fate and Transport, and Remediation